-Partners of the Americas’ USAID-funded Farmer-to-Farmer program provides technical assistance to individual farmers, farmer associations, agricultural cooperatives, education institutions, and others in the Dominican Republic, Guatemala, Haiti, and Nicaragua, as well as select other countries.
+Partners of the Americas’ USAID-funded Farmer-to-Farmer program provides technical assistance to individual farmers, farmer associations, agricultural cooperatives, education institutions, and others in Guatemala, the Dominican Republic, Jamaica, Colombia, Guyana, Burma, as well as select other countries.

-Farmer-to-Farmer recruits experienced agriculturalists who are U.S. citizens or permanent residents to complete short-term assignments (15-day minimum stay; trips are generally 2–3 weeks).
-Farmer-to-Farmer covers all assignment-related expenses.
+Farmer-to-Farmer recruits experienced agriculturalists who are U.S. citizens or permanent residents to volunteer and complete short-term assignments (15-day minimum stay; trips are generally 2–3 weeks).
+Farmer-to-Farmer covers all volunteer costs including airfare, lodging, meals, insurance, and any other assignment-related expenses.

 Requirements to Volunteer:

-• Upon return, submit a trip report, recommendations form, questionnaire, timesheet, and expense report
+- Submit a trip report, recommendations form, questionnaire, and timesheet

 To apply or receive more information on an assignment: